RayHightower/RayHightower.com/_posts/2021-05-29-accelerating-teamwork-who-not-how.markdown

 >If you want to build a ship, don’t drum up the people to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea.
 <br/>&nbsp;<br/>― Antoine de Saint-Exupéry

+A well-trained individual can accomplish much.
+At the same time, a team of individuals, working in concert as a team, can achieve more.

 Well said, Antoine de Saint-Exupéry.